aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2020-09-23-swiftui-availability.md

 <p>If you find a way, I would love to know!</p>
 </blockquote>

-Well Federico, I found a way!
+Well Federico, I think I found a way.

 ## Closure view modifier